akai-z/magento2-travis-ci-scripts/README.md

 ## How to use?

-* Use the provided sample configuration file (`.travis.yml.sample`) in this package,
+* Use the provided configuration distribution file (`.travis.yml.dist`) in this package,
 to create your own configuration file.
 * In configuration file set your vendor (`VENDOR_NAME`) and module (`MODULE_NAME`) names.
 * You could add your own test scripts under `script` step.